 How fast does operant conditioning happen?
 Can you manipulate response and extinction rates?
 The answer varies based on when and why you receive your reinforcement.

 Skinner understood this.
-Throughout his research, he observed that the timing and frequency of reinforcement or punishment made a big impact on how quickly the subject learned to perform or refrain from a behavior.
+Throughout his research, he observed that the timing and frequency of reinforcement or punishment greatly impacted how quickly the subject learned to perform or refrain from a behavior.
 These factors also make an impact on response rate.

 The different times and frequencies in which reinforcement is delivered can be identified by one of many schedules of reinforcement.
 Let’s look at those different schedules and how effective they are.